cassegfault/ts-quickstore/readme.md

 ## Usage

-ts-store uses a similar interface to VueX.
+ts-quickstore uses a similar interface to VueX.
 The store manages a state which is modified by mutations which are called by actions.
 Actions and mutations are held in maps as such:

 ```typescript
 const actions = {